Intrinsic Fermi Surface Contribution to the Bulk Photovoltaic Effect

 Light-matter interactions in these materials are described by coupling electrons in the material to the electromagnetic potentials $A_\mu$.
-In {\it velocity} gauge, the external electric potential is taken to vanish, and the external electromagnetic vector potential can be implemented into the electronic Hamiltonian through a minimal coupling procedure that augments the electronic momentum operator $\hat{\bm{p}}\rightarrow \hat{\bm{p}}+e \bm{A}(\bm{r},t)/\hbar$.
-For spatially uniform vector potentials where the electromagnetic field consists of a spatially uniform, but time varying electric field and a vanishing magnetic field, a time-dependent gauge transformation on the electronic wave function can bring the effective Hamiltonian back to its original unperturbed form with the addition of an electric-field-induced perturbation $\delta H= e\bm{E}(t)\cdot \hat{\bm{r}}$ \cite{ventura2017gauge,rzkazewski2004equivalence}.
+In {\it velocity} gauge, the external electric potential is taken to vanish, and the external electromagnetic vector potential can be incorporated into the electronic Hamiltonian through a minimal coupling procedure that augments the electronic momentum operator $\hat{\bm{p}}\rightarrow \hat{\bm{p}}+e \bm{A}(\bm{r},t)/\hbar$~\cite{passos2018nonlinear, PhysRevB.48.11705}.
+For a spatially uniform, but time varying electric field and a vanishing magnetic field, a time-dependent gauge transformation on the electronic wave function can bring the effective Hamiltonian back to its original unperturbed form with the addition of an electric-field-induced perturbation $\delta H= e\bm{E}(t)\cdot \hat{\bm{r}}$ \cite{ventura2017gauge,rzkazewski2004equivalence}.
 This form of the Hamiltonian is called {\it length} gauge and has been used to derive expressions for the contributions to nonlinear electric currents in insulators and semimetals~\cite{genkin1968contribution,Sipe00p5337,Matsyshyn2019nonlinear}.
-Here we work in {velocity} gauge, where we maintain the form of the Hamiltonian after the minimal coupling procedure has been implemented~\cite{passos2018nonlinear, PhysRevB.48.11705}.
-The response to an external electric field is then formulated by identifying $\bm{E}(t)=-\partial_t \bm{A}(t)$.